[God] has chosen you. (1 Thessalonians 1:4)

 Every Christian knows this, not only from the pages of the Bible, but also from his or her own experience.
-When you lay hold of Christ by faith, it will not be long before you realize that He has taken hold of you.
-You will begin to experience what Jesus said to His disciples, “You did not choose me, but I chose you” (John 15:16).
+When you lay hold of Christ by faith, it will not be long before you realize that he has taken hold of you.
+You’ll begin to experience what Jesus said to his disciples, “You did not choose me, but I chose you” (John 15:16).

 You know that you are chosen by God because of the effect of the gospel in your life.
-What is the effect of the gospel in a person’s life?
-“You turned to God from idols to serve the living and true God” (1:9).
-When the power of the gospel brought an inner conviction of sin, the Thessalonians “turned to God from idols”—that’s repentance.
+What was the effect of the gospel in their lives?
+“You turned to God from idols to serve the living and true God” (1:9-10).
+When the power of the gospel brought an inner conviction of sin, the Thessalonians “turned to God from idols” – that’s repentance!
 This was more than reforming some bad habits; it was an entirely new lifestyle that included serving God.

-Your confidence in hard times rests not in the fact that you have laid hold of Jesus—though that may be true.
-Your confidence in hard times rests in the fact that Jesus has laid hold of you.
-Your little faith holding on to Him isn’t enough to sustain you in the dark days of life.
-You need to know that His mighty hand is holding onto you.
+Your confidence in hard times rests not in the fact that you have laid hold of Christ – though that may be true.
+Your confidence in hard times rests in the fact that Christ has laid hold of you.
+Your little faith holding on to him isn’t enough to sustain you in the dark days of life.
+You need to know that his mighty hand is holding onto you.

-Where are you looking in order to find confidence in hard times?
-To your little faith?
-Or to God’s mighty hand?
+What are you looking to for confidence?
+Your little faith?
+Or God’s mighty hand?